AvolitesLtd/TitanManual/prismdocs/prism/stage/surfaces.md

 import Keys from '@site/src/components/key.ts';

-*Note: any changes on this page may cause the output to pause whilst changes are being applied.*

 The **Surfaces** view is where **Surfaces** and **Layers** are setup and managed.

 A **Surface** is the virtual canvas where visual content is displayed, such as screens, LED walls, or projections.
 It defines the resolution for media to be mapped, scaled, and adjusted for precise display.